 The cost of living in Arizona varies greatly depending on the part of the state you are moving to.
-Obviously the larger cities will be much more expensive than smaller towns.
+Obviously, the larger cities will be much more expensive than the smaller towns.

-Phoenix is Arizona’s largest market, meaning that the cost of gas, health care and general goods and services tend to be a bit higher than the national average, but the overall cost of living is still more of less on the lower side.
+Phoenix is Arizona’s largest market, meaning that the cost of gas, health care, and general goods and services tend to be a bit higher than the national average, but the overall cost of living is still more or less on the lower side.

 Highways and Public Transport

 During regular commute times, freeway traffic naturally increases, but in most Arizona cities, the surface streets see the biggest congestion.
 Tucson, for instance, lacks an extensive freeway system so the street traffic is very heavy.